 A school requires a broad range of non-teaching personnel to enable it to effectively deliver its educational programs and achieve satisfactory student outcomes.
-This may include teaching support, administrative and grounds personnel and could also include boarding accommodation personnel if boarding is operated by the school.
+This may include teaching support, online learning support staff, administrative and grounds personnel and could also include boarding accommodation personnel if boarding is operated by the school.
 Personnel may be employed or be volunteers and a school may use external contractors.

-- Policies and/or procedures for employment of non-teaching staff, contracting of external contractors and use of volunteers, including checking their eligibility to work with children - Policies and/or procedures for the professional development of non-teaching staff, external contractors and volunteers as appropriate to support their performance.
+- policies and/or procedures for employment of non-teaching staff, contracting of external contractors and use of volunteers, including checking their eligibility to work with children - policies and/or procedures for the professional development of non-teaching staff, external contractors and volunteers as appropriate to support their performance.